telerik/blazor-docs/integrations/reporting.md

 ## Telerik Blazor Report Designer

-The [Telerik Blazor Report Designer Component](https://docs.telerik.com/reporting/how-to-blazor-web-report-designer) brings embedding of the report designer tool into your Blazor application.
+The [Telerik Blazor Report Designer Component](https://docs.telerik.com/reporting/how-to-blazor-web-report-designer) enables you to embed a Report Designer tool in your Blazor application.
 This empowers your trusted end-users to edit existing or create new report definitions from scratch.
-See the report designer into action in the [Web Report Designer Demo](https://demos.telerik.com/reporting/designer)
+See the Report Designer into action in the [Web Report Designer Demo](https://demos.telerik.com/reporting/designer)

 ## See Also